 These examples illustrate the diversity of approaches and the inherent difficulty in measuring curvature of biological systems.
-Many algorithms are available as open-source tools and are reviewed and compared in terms of efficiency and accuracy in references.
-[96, 35] In general, gradient-based algorithms are faster but sometimes less accurate than mesh-based approaches.
+Many algorithms are available as open-source tools and are reviewed and compared in terms of efficiency and accuracy in refs.
+[9b,35].
+In general, gradient-based algorithms are faster but sometimes less accurate than mesh-based approaches.
 The quality of the results strongly depends on the specific algorithm but also on the complexity of the evaluated structure and the starting format (voxel or mesh).
-It must not be forgotten that real measurement data always contain noise, partial volume effects and other artefacts, which can only be partially removed by filtering.
-As these contributions potentially alter curvature evaluation, the final precision of the curvature estimate depends on the resolution of the selected method, statistical robustness (leveraging multiple replicates), the quality of the obtained data and the applied evaluation algorithm.
+It must not be forgotten that real measurement data always contain noise, partial volume effects, and other artifacts, which can only be partially removed by filtering.
+As these contributions potentially alter curvature evaluation, the final precision of the curvature estimate depends on the resolution of the selected method. statistical robustness (leveraging multiple replicates), the quality of the obtained data, and the applied evaluation algorithm.

-4. Curvature emergence in biology
+4. Curvature Emergence in Biology